thelfer/MFrontGenericInterfaceSupport/docs/web/bindings-cxx.md

 - `DSIG_DF`, the derivative of the Cauchy stress with respect to the deformation gradient.
-- `DS_DEGL`, the derivative of the second Piola-Kirchoff stress with respect to the Green-Lagrange strain.
+- `DS_DEGL`, the derivative of the second Piola-Kirchhoff stress with respect to the Green-Lagrange strain.
-- `DPK1_DF`, the derivative of the first Piola-Kirchoff stress with respect to the deformation gradient.
+- `DPK1_DF`, the derivative of the first Piola-Kirchhoff stress with respect to the deformation gradient.
+- `DTAU_DDF`, the derivative of the Kirchhoff stress with respect to the spatial increment of the deformation gradient.

 ~~~~{.cxx}
 const auto h = Hypothesis::TRIDIMENSIONAL;